 Freelance editor | proofreader

-Rachel is a member of the Society for Editors and Proofreaders (SfEP) and the Association of Freelance Editors, Proofreaders and Indexers of Ireland (AFEPI).
+Rachel is a member of the Association of Freelance Editors, Proofreaders and Indexers of Ireland (AFEPI).
 She is often praised for her friendly, approachable and encouraging manner.

 She runs her own proofreading and editing business, Irish Academic Editing.
 Her skills include proofreading, copy editing, substantive editing, editorial training, and academic writing.

-She was a lecturer in arts and humanities for 20 years and has published five academic books and numerous journal articles in the area of classics and the history of 18th century travel and collecting.
+She was a an academic administrator for three years and a lecturer in arts and humanities for 20 years; and is the author of six academic books (five published and one currently with a publisher) and numerous journal articles in the area of classics and the history of 18th-century travel and collecting.

 Julian Brouwer worked as a proofreader for a group of newspapers and a host of other London-based organisations.
 So, he is used to finding errors that even eagle-eyed subeditors miss.